 Remember, Grammar-based questions test the candidate's capability to mark and correct grammatical errors.
 CAT generally tests knowledge of high school level grammar and includes areas like use of articles, prepositions, use of modifiers, subject-verb agreement, parallel construction, phrasal verbs, redundancy etc.

-CAT Data Interpretation & Logical Reasoning Syllabus
+CAT Syllabus for Data Interpretation & Logical Reasoning

 - Caselets, Tables, Bar Graphs, Column Graphs, Line Charts, Venn Diagrams, Pie Charts, Combination of two or more types linked to each other